bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

   text: 'Hey, check this out!',
   createdAt: '2021-09-01T12:34:56Z',

-  // This is an invalid ember, but TypeScript
+  // This is an invalid embed, but TypeScript
   // does not complain.
   embed: {
     $type: 'app.bsky.embed.video',